TRICARE Costs 2025 – Premiums, Copays and What You’ll Act…

 • Reserve/Guard families: $1,000/year

-Once you reach the catastrophic cap, TRICARE pays all additional covered expenses for the remainder of the fiscal year (October 1 – September 30).
+Once you hit the catastrophic cap, TRICARE covers all additional covered expenses for the remainder of the fiscal year (October 1 through September 30).
+In the civilian world, out-of-pocket maximums of $8,000-$16,000 are common.
+TRICARE’s caps are dramatically lower.

 • Don’t mind getting referrals for specialty care